UmSenhorQualquer/pyforms/docs/source/getting-started/first-app.rst

 Execute the app in GUI mode
 ____________________________

-By default the GUI mode will be activated.
+By default the GUI mode is active.

 Now execute in the terminal the next command: